 How does burning leaves affect wildlife?

-Leaves are mainly made up of carbon, nitrogen, hydrogen, alkaline etcetera.
-When these materials are burnt, they release toxic elements that can kill or harm wildlife in different ways.
+Burning leaves hurt wildlife because the smoke and chemicals released can harm them.
+Leaves mainly comprise carbon, nitrogen, hydrogen, alkaline, etc. When burnt, these materials release toxic elements that can kill or harm wildlife differently.

 See Related: Can You Pout Banana Peels in Compost?